contrun/ckb-lua/docs/dylib.md

 ### Functions in Lua Standard Library

-Most of the functions in Lua standard library have been ported to ckb-lua.
+Most of the functions in Lua standard library have been ported to ckb-lua-vm.
 You can expect all the platform-independent functions to work.
-But some platform-dependent functions (e.g. all functions in the module `os`) are not provided in ckb-lua.
+But some platform-dependent functions (e.g. all functions in the module `os`) are not provided in ckb-lua-vm.

-TODO: add list of functions that are not available in ckb-lua.
+TODO: add list of functions that are not available in ckb-lua-vm.

 ### CKB Specific Functions